 - And having taken a young child, He stood him in their midst.
 And having embraced him, He told them:

 - “Whoever welcomes one such child in My name welcomes Me.
 And whoever welcomes Me doesn’t welcome Me, but the One who sent Me.”

 - John was reporting to Him: “Teacher, we saw someone [who doesn’t follow us] casting out demons in your name, and we were hindering him because he wasn’t following us.”

 - But Jesus said.
-“Don’t hinder him, for there’s no one who will do a miracle in My name and then be able to quickly speak evil of Me.
+“Don’t hinder him, for there’s no one who will do a miracle in My name and then will be able to quickly speak evil of Me.

 - “For whoever isn’t against us is for us.

 - “For whoever gives you a cup of water to drink because you are the Anointed’s in name, amen I tell you that he definitely won’t lose his reward.